TaufiqHassan/ggen/README.md

 ## Grid Generator (ggen)

-Generates Spectral Element (SE) and Regular Latitude Longitude (RLL) grid meshes and performs conservative remapping between list of meshes with any resolution.
+Generates Spectral Element (SE) and Regular Latitude Longitude (RLL) grid meshes and performs conservative remapping between list of meshes.
+Works with `tempestremap` and `nco` under the hood.
 Logs are appended to log.ggen.
-This is part of an emission pre-processor.

 Usage
 -----